JoannaLapa/Muscode-app/README.md

 - mark item as done
 - see how many items are marked as done
 - see the wishlist
-- edit the wishlist with price / sale price
+- edit the wishlist with title / price / sale price
-- see the % of sale price on the top right corner
+- see the % of sale price on the top right corner of product card

+All forms have validations.
 It is impossible to delete items from wishlist and change the photos

 Future development: